opencryptoorg/opencryptoorg.github.io/joining.md

             who causes harm to the member’s customers (e.g., a copycat scammer of the member’s products).
 Members accomplish this by granting a non-exclusive and perpetual license to their foundational crypto patents, subject to the exceptions above.<br><br>

-            <br> 2 / <br>
-            Shared Patent Library<br>
-            Members agree to contribute their crypto-technology patents to a “shared patent library” so that another member that is subject to a patent lawsuit can request to use one or more of those crypto-technology patents defensively against the patent aggressor.
-            The member seeking to use a crypto-technology patent from the shared patent library will make a request to the owner of the patent, who must not unreasonably deny the request.
-The members will then negotiate specific terms for granting the requesting member the necessary rights.
-In some circumstances, the members may decide to involve COPA, as a neutral party that is able to act in the members’ collective interests, in the rights transfer process.
   - title: How to Join
     content: >
             Please send an email to membership at opencrypto dot org, indicating your company or affiliation, and your role.